TrellixVulnTeam/swahilipython_SCMU/Doc/library/random.rst

 .. function:: sample(population, k)

-   Return a *k* length list of unique elements chosen from the population sequence or set.
+   Return a *k* length list of unique elements chosen kutoka the population sequence or set.
 Used for random sampling without replacement.

-   Returns a new list containing elements from the population while leaving the original population unchanged.
+   Returns a new list containing elements kutoka the population while leaving the original population unchanged.
 The resulting list is in selection order so that all sub-slices will also be valid random samples.
 This allows raffle winners (the sample) to be partitioned into grand prize and second place winners (the